 How do you get to Ayutthaya?
 Do you take the Ayutthaya Bangkok train, or is the Ayutthaya bus a better option?
 Both of these will be cheap but are they easy?
 What about booking an Ayutthaya day trip itinerary through a tour company?
 We will explore all these options but first a bit of history.

 Ayutthaya was the capital of Thailand for over 400 years.
 Founded in the mid-thirteenth century, Ayutthaya became the second capital of Siam after Sukhothai.
 Ayutthaya occupied the prime location between China, India and the Malay lands to the south.

 This positioned Ayutthaya as one of the trading centres of Asia and even the world.
 It is reported by around the year 1700 Ayutthaya had become the largest city in the world with a total population of over 1 million people.
 This made trading in Ayutthaya of great interest to merchants from regions as the Arab world, in China, India, Japan, Portugal, the Netherlands and France.
 Just as this amazing centre was shining with gold-laden Palaces, Temples and floating vessels from all over the world it all came to an end very quickly.

 In 1767 the Burmese resumed their long fought and ongoing hostilities with Thailand and almost completely burnt the city down to the ground.
 Today Ayutthaya is famous for what the Burmese left standing, ruins of an ancient capital see people flocking to the Ayutthaya Historic Site every day.

 Was it busting with shops and merchants selling things from all parts of the world?
 Did the Royal Family parade down the main road in carriages or on elephants?
-How much gold were the temples filled with?
+How much gold was the temple filled with?

 If public transport or the driving option don’t suit you an organized Bangkok to Ayutthaya tour is your best bet.
 There are many Ayutthaya tours running from Bangkok daily.

 - You don’t have to get to Bangkok train or bus stations

-- You can usually organize a pickup and drop off at your accommodation
+- You can usually organise a pickup and drop off at your accommodation

 - You will have a guide that will keep you informed on the journey out to the Ayutthaya Temples